 Business partnering is a hot topic in the FP&A community nowadays.
 Why?
 Because FP&A needs to increase its value for the business, and the way to do it is through business partnering.

 In this article, I would rather like to address a few practical challenges, the following two in particular:

 - how we, FP&A professionals, can build such a partnering.

-For the purpose of this article, let us take one of FP&A key resources as an example: data and information.
+For this article’s purpose, let us take one of the FP&A key resources as an example: data and information.
 So, as a first step, let us identify your data and information partners.

 Specifying your data and information partners

-Each group of partners has their own concerns and needs.
-Therefore, for each group, you will need to invent a matching communication style to reach your business partnering goals.
+Each group of partners has its own concerns and needs.
+Therefore, you will need to invent a matching communication style for each group to reach your business partnering goals.

-Let’s first look at ‘information’.
-Information is one of main resources that would deliver the FP&A value proposition.
-It is the foundation for the support you offer the decision makers of your company in the process of decision making.
+Let’s first look at ‘information.’
+Information is one of the main resources that would deliver the FP&A value proposition.
+It is the foundation for the support you offer your company’s decision-makers in the process of decision making.

 To get meaningful information, you need reliable data from your ‘key suppliers’.
 Your key data suppliers are the major business departments.
-In order to process this data into information you might need to reach out to the data management and IT functions for their support.
+To process this data into information, you might need to reach out to the data management, and IT functions for their support.

 Tips for building your partnering with the specified partner groups